 In particular, this document is designed to provide facilities to include multiple objects in a single message, to represent body text in character sets other than US-ASCII, to represent formatted multi-font text messages, to represent non-textual material such as images and audio fragments, and generally to facilitate later extensions defining new types of Internet mail for use by cooperating mail agents.

 This document does NOT extend Internet mail header fields to permit anything other than US-ASCII text data.
-It is recognized that such extensions are necessary, and they are the subject of a companion document [RFC -1342].
+Such extensions are the subject of a companion document [RFC -1522].